The Russia Investigations: Maybe The End Is In Sight. Maybe It Isn't

 Inference: That must mean Flynn has given the feds something tasty, although as usual, we don't know precisely what.
 In fact, court documents say he has helped with other cases — the Mueller inquiry and two others that aren't detailed.

-So: Three big story lines are apparently moving toward closure.
+So, three big story lines are apparently moving toward closure.
 Does all this mean the finish line is in sight?

-In a word: Maybe.
+In a word, maybe.
 But there are at least two potentially divergent paths forward — short or long.

 The long road

 Item: Manafort isn't scheduled to be sentenced until March of next year at the earliest.
-That leaves plenty of time for changes to his status, including the prospect — held open by the feds — that he may face re-trial on the counts in his bank and tax fraud trial on which a jury deadlocked.
+That leaves plenty of time for changes to his status, including the prospect — held open by the feds — that he may face retrial on the counts in his bank and tax fraud trial on which a jury deadlocked.
 That would be a weeks-long process.

 Item: Manafort's longtime protege, Rick Gates, has no sentencing scheduled because he continues to cooperate with investigators.
 The special counsel's office said in a November court filing that Gates is helping with "several ongoing investigations" and the government wants to get more from him before he faces his punishment.

 Item: What about political consultant Roger Stone and the associates who may have formed a chain of indirect contact from the Trump campaign to WikiLeaks?
-Stone and his sub-cast of characters deny they did that or anything else wrong — but Stone also says early and often that he expects to face an indictment.
+Stone and his sub-cast of characters deny they did that or anything else wrong, but Stone also says early and often that he expects to face an indictment.

 And one of the people in the Stone sub-cast, conservative commentator Jerome Corsi, has even released a draft agreement with Mueller's office, one he said would have memorialized a guilty plea that he decided not to make.